sirjacob2u/Time-Zone-Bot/README.md

 # Time-Zone-Bot
-Time zone bot for discord
+Time zone bot for discord that will translate time that a user says into discord UTC timestamps that will be tranlated into other users local time

 Also has a feature to send a happy birthday message in a specefied channel ID